ShroomAgent27/ShroomAgent27/FORGE_PR.md

 Minecraft's `net.minecraft.network.NettyPacketEncoder` doesn't print stack traces when there's a problem encoding packets.

-This is an example of the message you would get under the vanilla `NettyPacketEncoder`
+This is an example of the message you would get under the vanilla `NettyPacketEncoder`.
+This error, and the one below it, was caused by running `/data get entity @s`.
+My player data had too much information to print to chat at once while running a modpack.

 ```
 2021-02-10 22:23:47 [Netty Server IO #4/ERROR] [minecraft/NettyPacketEncoder]: io.netty.handler.codec.EncoderException: String too big (was 4232519 bytes encoded, max 262144)
 ```

 Not very informative is it?
-It's just the excecption class, and the exception message.
+It's just the exception class, and the exception message.
 No stacktrace whatsoever.

 # The Cause

 The Logger class that NettyPacketEncoder uses is `org.apache.logging.log4j.core.Logger`.

 The default method, `#error(Throwable)` is parsed as `#error(Object)` since there isn't a specified Throwable method for `#error` logging.
-This causes the Logger to not print the stack trace, so the `Throwable` paramater is set to null in the `lofIfEnabled` method.
+This causes the Logger to not print the stack trace, so the `Throwable` parameter is set to null in the `logIfEnabled` method.

 In `org.apache.logging.log4j.spi.AbstractLogger`,